• Cake

 5 from 4 votes

-Layers of hot cocoa infused cake, hot cocoa flavored buttercream, and marshmallow fluff – inspired by a cup of hot cocoa with marshmallows!
+Layers of hot cocoa infused cake, hot cocoa flavored buttercream, and homemade marshmallow creme filling – inspired by a cup of hot cocoa with marshmallows!

 Print Recipe Pin Recipe